Staying Safe On The Road

 Avoiding Preventable Accidents and Staying Safe on the Road

-According to Ontario Ministry of Transportation, there are over 80,000 vehicle accidents each year in Ontario.
+According to the Ontario Ministry of Transportation, there are over 80,000 vehicle accidents each year in Ontario.
 Although we have some of the safest roads in the world, there are still plenty of things that drivers can do to increase their awareness and improve their vehicle’s safety.
 Most accidents are preventable.
 Whether you have been driving for a few months or many years, it’s always a good time to remind yourself to have good driving habits.

 Wear your seatbelt.
 Buckling up only takes a few seconds, but it can truly be a lifesaver.
 Even if you are only driving a few minutes away from home, putting on your seatbelt should be a regular habit for all drivers and passengers.

 Adjust your speed for bad weather.
 Snow and rain can dualistically reduce your ability to stop and impede your visibility.
-Even if your car has good tires, you can’t always trust that other drivers can safely maneuver to avoid danger.
+Even if your car has good tires, you can’t always trust that other drivers can safely manoeuvre to avoid danger.
 Keep a safe distance away from the car in front of you, and be sure to check your mirrors regularly.

 Avoid distractions.
-Did you know that distracted driving is cited as the cause for 30 – 50% of accidents on Ontario?
+Did you know that distracted driving is cited as the cause for 30 – 50% of accidents in Ontario?
 As we become more and more dependent on handheld devices for communication, navigation and entertainment, it’s easy to become distracted while you are on the road.
 Keep your hands on the wheel and your devices tucked away until your car is parked.

 Don’t drive when you’re tired.
 Driving while tired is dangerous because your reaction time is significantly reduced, and as a driver you can experience similar limitations as you would after having a few drinks.
 If you need to drive late at night, keep the temperature cool in your vehicle and be sure to take a break or switch drivers if you start to feel sleepy.